SensoftInc/spidar-sdk/docs/nic_setup.rst

 (Status Code: 912)

-This warning is returned if any of the input parameters were unrecognized and as a result did not apply any changes to the system
+This warning is returned if any of the input parameters were unrecognized and as a result did not apply any changes to the system.

 Modified Input
 --------------
 (Status Code: 913)

 This warning is returned when an input value is not in the proper resolution.
-The input value will be rounded to the closest valid value and accepted
+The input value will be rounded to the closest valid value and accepted.